deepthi8143/salesforce-training/Week2/Day2-lwc-basics/README.md

-# 🚀 Salesforce training– Day2
+# 🚀 Salesforce training– Day 8

 ## 🎯 Objective

-By the end of Day2, I understood:
+By the end of Day 8, I understood:

 - What Lightning Web Components (LWC) are
 - Why Salesforce uses component-based UI